sutoiku/puffin/ROADMAP.md

 # Roadmap

-Features will be implemented in the following order:
+Features will be implemented in the following order.
+Please file an [issue](https://github.com/sutoiku/puffin/issues) to discuss any element of this proposed roadmap.

 - [x] [GitHub repository](https://github.com/sutoiku/puffin)
 - [x] [Domain name](http://PuffinDB.io/)